Along the Old Burma Road, overland journey to Myanmar

 Visit the wonderful "Black Dragon Pool" Park, from where, weather permitting, one has a spectacular view of the "Jade Dragon Snow Mountain".
 Visit the Dongba Museum and drive to Baisha.

 The Baisha village used to be the capital of the once powerful Naxi Kingdom.
 Visit Liuli temple with beautiful wall paintings from the late Ming Dynasty.

 In the evening visit a traditional Dongba-Music concert. (optional)

 Day 6: LIJIANG - DALI

-In the morning drive to Dali.
-Dali is situated on the eastern shores of the stunning Erhai Lake on the foot of the 4000m high Cang Shan mountain range.
+Travel to Dali, situated on the western shores of the Erhai Lake on the foot of the 4000m high Cang Shan mountain range.

 During the 9th century Dali served as capital of the once powerful Nanzhao and later the Dali Kingdoms, before the town was overrun by the Mongols about 400 years later.

 Along the way you stop at Xizhou which is famous for its well preserved Bai architecture.